METRO Magazine Logo

 We consider dozens of factors related to their work history and do not use any personal or demographic data, including conducting regular re-evaluations to ensure the process is bias-free.

 Once someone becomes an employee, a second predictive model takes over.
 That model examines several dozen other data points, including hours worked, safety records, training completion, and other relevant factors.
-That model detects when a driver’s engagement is flagging and the driver becomes a departure risk.
+That model detects when a driver’s engagement is flagging, and the driver becomes a departure risk.

-We pair those findings with an HR ‘playbook’ that coaches managers on how to best engage with those drivers, identify root causes of the declining engagement, and help address issues as appropriate.
+We pair those findings with an HR ‘playbook’ that coaches managers on how to best engage with those drivers, identify the root causes of declining engagement, and address issues as appropriate.
 Over time, this approach, in partnership with our outstanding human resources team and field leaders, has reduced driver attrition by about 50%, with a significant impact on stability, safety, and service quality.

 Ad Loading...